petrakol/blockxpand-icp/README.md

 - The `get_holdings` query runs ledger, neuron, and DEX fetchers concurrently for the quickest possible response
-- Cross-platform utilities provide a shared `now`, `format_amount` and `get_agent` helper used across adapters, plus utilities for querying DEX block height and an `env_principal` helper for configuration.
+- Cross-platform utilities provide a shared `now`, `format_amount` and `get_agent` helper used across adapters and the ledger fetcher, plus utilities for querying DEX block height and an `env_principal` helper for configuration.
 Invalid values now print a helpful error.
 Parsed principals are cached so lookups only happen once.
 The agent is initialised once and cloned, avoiding repeated network handshakes
 - Includes built-in adapters for ICPSwap, Sonic and InfinitySwap
 - Common constants like `MINUTE_NS`, `DAY_NS`, `WEEK_NS`, `DAY_SECS` and `WEEK_SECS` centralise refresh durations
 - Adapter fetchers yield to the scheduler before starting requests, eliminating